The Neighbors: Income

 another with a higher average income, and this helps us understand the

 conditions and character of a neighborhood.

-The neighbors in the Foxtown Hill neighborhood in Stroudsburg are upper-middle income, making it an above average income neighborhood.
+The neighbors in the Foxtown Hill neighborhood in Stroudsburg are middle-income, making it a moderate income neighborhood.

 NeighborhoodScout's exclusive analysis reveals that this neighborhood has